 The following are contributing factors that affect fair housing choice in La Cañada Flintridge.
-Table HE-47 (Sec.
-9.5 Housing Plan) also summarizes these issues and contributing factors, and identifies actions the City will take to address them.
+Table HE-50 (Sec.
+9.5 Housing Plan) identifies actions the City will take to address these factors.

 D.8.1 Insufficient and Inaccessible Outreach and Enforcement